Eluinhost/ChunkBiomes/README.md

 ![Surface](images/surface.png)
 ![Walls](images/walls.png)

+World generation is considerably slower when running this plugin.
+It is HIGHLY recommended to pre-generate your map using WorldBorder when you want to use this plugin.

 ## Install

 Place the JAR in the plugin folder.
 You will need to enable the plugin for world generation in `bukkit.yml` like so: